 The program enables students to pursue concentrated study in either literature or the visual arts.
+Students declare their concentration in the first year of study.
 Courses in these areas are taken principally at the Divinity School, and elsewhere in the University: in the Graduate School (e.g., the departments of English, Comparative Literature, American Studies, History of Art) or, with permission of the instructor and the ISM faculty adviser, in the schools of Art and Architecture.
 In addition, students study the traditional curriculum of divinity: Bible, theology, history of Christianity, liturgics.
 Programs are developed individually, in light of the student's particular background, interests, and professional goals.
 Students are encouraged to attain reading proficiency in a second language relevant to their field of study.